 You will spend a lot of time trying to figure out technical issues and website set up.
 Most blogging resources such as, web hosting, automated pinning tools, Google, Pinterest and most others, do not have a help line to call and most don’t even have live chat sessions.

 There will be days you will seriously want to throw your computer against the wall.
 Often you must go to forums to ask questions.
-I started to know my web hosting company’s engineers on a first name basis.
+I started to know my web hosting company’s (Siteground) engineers on a first name basis.
+I’ve been in live chat sessions with Siteground customer service so many times and was so thankful I could actually virtually speak to someone.
+Siteground is really an awesome web hosting company and one of the industry leaders!

 You will spend a lot of time on social media promoting your blog posts and networking with other bloggers.
 If you don’t continually comment and share their blog posts, they won’t do the same for you.
 As with most things in life, people won’t help you unless they are getting something in return.